-The nudge function slips clips by a predetermined amount of time. nudge can operate on one or many tracks affecting clips that lie under the cursor, or within a Range. nudge can operate in fixed steps of plus or minus one frame, or in variable steps of 5, 10, 20 or 40 sub-frames (a sub-frame is 1/80th of a frame).
+The nudge function slips clips by a predetermined amount of time. nudge can operate on one or many tracks affecting clips that lie under the cursor, or within a Range. nudge can operate in fixed steps of plus or minus one frame, or in variable steps from 1 to 99 sub-frames (a sub-frame is 1/80th of a frame).